NWChemEx/.github/docs/source/conventions/file_structure.rst

 .. figure:: assets/github_files.png
    :align: center

-   Basic structure of the ``root/.github/`` directory in most NWChemEx-Project repositories.
+   Basic structure of the ``root/.github/`` directory in most NWChemEx repositories.

-:numref:`fig_github_files` shows the layout of the ``.github/`` directory in nearly every repository owned by the NWChemEx-Project organization.
+:numref:`fig_github_files` shows the layout of the ``.github/`` directory in nearly every repository owned by the NWChemEx organization.
 The layout and naming conventions are dictated by GitHub and are thus commonly found in most GitHub projects.